COMP2281/software-engineering-group24-25-11/docs/Technical Report/main.typ

        ```
       - Git
-      - just
+      - just (minimum version v1.38)
        ```

-     - If the aforementioned packages are not installed, they can be installed using the following commands in the terminal:
+     - If the aforementioned packages are not installed, they can be installed using the following command in the terminal:

         ```
-       -sudo apt install git
-       -sudo apt install just
+       sudo apt install git just
         ```
      - If your package manager does not have the latest version of ` just `available, download it from the GitHub release and and place at` ~/.local/bin/just` (Linux) or `/usr/local/bin/just` (Mac).